128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: enabled

+##### enumeration

+A value from a set of predefined names.

+Options:
+enabled     BFD is enabled on all nodes of this router. disabled    BFD is disabled on all nodes of this router.

 ## `configure authority router conductor-address`